ssrg-vt/hermitux/README.md

   - Libseccomp sources (on debian/ubuntu: libseccomp-dev)
   - PyElfTools to interpret profiling results `sudo pip install pyelftools`

+TODO here: put prerequisites for syscall rewriting and identification (cmake with curl support)

 ## Steps

 1. Install everything with the bootstrap script: